peterrham/projects/javascript_tests/README.txt

 the size of the entire window, without javascript.
 This seems pretty useful.

+./html_table_consume_height.html

+An example where a table row can consume all the remaining vertical space in a window.

 Here follows, a list of not so useful files, possibly should be deleted:

 ./from_optimap_trimmed.txt